AmoebeLabs/swiss-army-knife-card-manual/docs/tutorials/10-step-tutorial-01-part1.md

   - 10 Steps or less
 ---

-#Basic Series \#1 Tutorial Part 1
+#Tutorial \#1, Part 1

-In this part, you will learn to make the following square card:![10-step-tutorial-basic-series01-part1-step-10]
+In this part, you will learn to make the following square card:![10-step-tutorial-01-part1-step-10]

 ##:sak-sak-logo: Step 1: Create the yml view file
 <div class="grid-container-2" markdown>